Frequently Asked Questions

 Can I Get Dental Coverage in California?

 Yes.
-Independence American covers several states, one of which is California.
+Aflac Dental plans are available in California.
 Whether you live in San Francisco, San Diego, Los Angeles, or anywhere else, you can count on Cost-U-Less to provide access to insurance coverage for your dental needs.
 Bilingual agents are available to walk you through the policy information and help you select a plan that fits your needs.

 If you have health insurance, you probably won’t have any dental coverage.
 Some people mistakenly think dental insurance is automatically included in their medical health plan.
 That may be true in some rare cases, but dental coverage is usually a separate insurance.